 She also served as a Senior Vice President at GMMB, a cause-marketing advertising and communications firm serving nonprofits, membership organizations, and foundations; Chief of Staff of the D.C.
 Office of the Inspector General; Director of the Office of Congressional Relations at the U.S. Peace Corps; Special Assistant to the President in the White House Office of National Service; and Director of Constituent Relations at the Corporation for National and Community Service.
-She was on the domestic policy team (in 1992) and National Director of Surrogate Speakers (1996) in the Clinton/Gore presidential campaigns respectively, and was policy advisor to Congresswoman Eleanor Holmes Norton and Senator Albert Gore, Jr.
+She was policy advisor to Congresswoman Eleanor Holmes Norton and Senator Albert Gore, Jr.

-Johnson-Cusack serves as out-going national Chairman of the Board of Trustees of United Cerebral Palsy and as a current member of the federal Presidio Trust’s Advisory Council for the Presidio Institute focused on service and cross-sector leadership.
-She also is a founder of the Eli J. Segal Citizen Leadership program at Brandeis University.
-In 2014, she completed a year-long United Way Worldwide Executive Leadership Development Program conducted at Harvard Business School, the Center For Creative Leadership, and Deloitte University.
-She holds degrees from the American University School of Public Affairs and Columbia College, Columbia University.
+Johnson-Cusack completed a year-long United Way Worldwide Executive Leadership Development Program conducted at Harvard Business School, the Center for Creative Leadership, and Deloitte University.
+She holds graduate and undergraduate degrees from the American University School of Public Affairs and Columbia College, Columbia University.
 She is certified with the Myers and Briggs Training Institute.
 She loves the outdoors, kids, and grown-ups too.